Courtcircuits/HackTheCrous.crawler/README.md

 # HackTheCrous.crawler
-A script to aliment [Hack the Crous](https://github.com/Courtcircuits/HackTheCrous.apk) from crous's website.
-Btw it no longer uses Bun and JSDOM.
+A script to aliment [Hack the Crous](https://hackthecrous.com) from crous's website.
+Btw it uses Rust.

 ## Insert restaurants in database
 ```bash